ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 The following section lists news about the [modules](https://www.libelektra.org/plugins/readme) we updated in this release.

+- Support DOS newlines for the csvstorage plugin. _(Vlad - Ioan Balan)_

 ### YAMBi

 - [YAMBi](https://www.libelektra.org/plugins/yambi) is now able detect multiple syntax errors in a file. _(René Schwaiger)_